wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 host CPU, it is either impossible to handle page faults or demand-paging, or requires significant OS enhancement.
 In the following sections, we assume a baseline design of GPUs equipped with CPU-like MMU hardware.
 The MMU hardware performs page walks on bahalf of the GPU using the same page table as the one used by the GPU driver.
-Prior to starting a kernel on GPU, the driver should initialize data in its own address space. .
+Prior to starting a kernel on GPU, the driver should initialize the environment including data structures in its own address space.
+Memory allocation can be as simple as using the standard malloc() or mmap() interface.
 In addition, each CU is

 This paper makes three important observations which guide the design of an efficient MMU for the GPU.